RakhithJK/dbeaver-dbeaver-wiki/How-to-set-a-variable-if-dbeaver.ini-is-read-only.md

 ***

-If **config.ini** does not exist, you can create it in configuration directory
+If **config.ini** does not exist, you can create it in the configuration directory.

 ***

 ## config.ini example

-For example, you can set system property with your custom path to point to the keystore that you created
+For example, you can set system property with your custom path to point to the keystore you created.

 `-Djavax.net.ssl.truststore=/path/to/your/cert`

-Or for example you can change language
+Or, for example, you can change the language.

 `osgi.nl=fr`